 - Step 6: The Bitcoin miner finishes verifying the block/group that your transaction is in.
 The transaction is now complete!
 Yay — you can take your bed home!

 One of the best things about what is Bitcoin mining is that the person who chooses to become a miner doesn’t need to know how to solve the problems or be good at mathematics.
 They just need Bitcoin mining hardware (a powerful computer) and Bitcoin mining software.

 As you can see, Bitcoin mining is not that difficult to understand.
-You may want to mine Bitcoin, you may not want to mine Bitcoin.
-Either way, the next big question on your mind is probably something similar to ‘How do you mine bitcoin?’
+That said, the next big question on your mind is probably something similar to ‘how do you mine Bitcoin?’
 Well, let’s get right into it.

 What is Bitcoin Mining: How to Start Bitcoin Mining?

-Follow the steps below and you can become a bitcoin miner yourself.
-If you don’t want to, that’s fine too — learning how to mine Bitcoin still helps you to gain a better understanding of mining itself.
+Follow the steps below and you can become a Bitcoin miner yourself.
+If you don’t want to, that’s fine, too — learning how to mine Bitcoin still helps you to gain a better understanding of the process of mining itself.